OrangeTux/minimal-docker-python-setup/README.md

 ### Wheel
 Installation of Python dependencies is done in 2 steps.
-First the dependency is build.
+First the dependency is built.
 Compiling a C extension is one of the steps during this stage.
 After building the depedency is installed.
-This step isn't do much more than copying files produced by the build phase to their correct location.
+This step does't do much more than copying files produced by the build phase to their correct location.

 The Python image doesn't contain a C compiler.
-For pure Python dependencies this is not a problem, but C extensions can't be build inside the image.
-These depencies must be build on the host before they can be installed inside image.
+For pure Python dependencies this is not a problem, but C extensions can't be built inside the image.
+These dependencies must be built on the host before they can be installed inside the image.

-Dependencies can be build using [Wheel][wheel]: a built-package format for Python.
+Dependencies can be built using [Wheel][wheel]: a built-package format for Python.
 All required wheels are supplied and can be found at [app/wheelhouse][wheelhouse], but if you want to build the wheels yourself run the following command.
 It requires pip, wheel and setuptools >= 0.8.0.